12 May 2009

 Posted by jofr

 Are there any social attractors in complex systems?
+Attractors in the state or phase space of society?
 Perhaps some kind of pattern, structure or organizational form which we find in a social system again and again?
 A swarm can be described literally as an attractor: it attracts the members to a certain location.
 A regular meeting can be described as a kind of spatial attractor, too.

 A group itself can be an attractor for discussions in the group.
 A typical attractor for discussions and conversations in social groups are common features of the members: if a few members of a group come together and start to discuss topics, they will sooner or later start discussing certain common features and properties of the group, even if they have met originally for a completely different reason, for example a birthday, a marriage, or a death of a member: